Undergraduate Certificate in Applied Theatre for Health

 Students will immerse themselves in the world of applied theatre for health education, community development, and social change.
 By investigating the work of revolutionary artists, as well as contemporary applied theatre practitioners, students will develop an understanding of how theatre can be a catalyst for discussion, change, and health promotion.

 Students will apply the knowledge they’ve acquired in Applied Theatre for Health I to create an original project or workshop on a health topic of their choosing.
 With a focus on collaboration, students will research, develop, and conduct theatre for health workshops in partnership with a community or campus organization.

 Prerequisites: There are no pre-requisites for this program.
 Students from all backgrounds are encouraged to apply.

 Application Procedures: Students interested in obtaining the Undergraduate Certificate in Applied Theatre for Community Health should apply to the program by their junior year.
 Students from any major may apply to the program but must complete at least 50% of certificate requirements after they have been accepted into the program.
 The application process includes:

-For more information, contact the applied theatre for health faculty member, Jeff Pufahl at email@example.com.
+For more information, contact the applied theatre for health discipline liaison Jeff Pufahl at email@example.com.